futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-09-CSS-Text&Font/README.md

 }
 ```

-Set Font Size With Em
+Set Font Size With `Em`
-To allow users to resize the text (in the browser menu), many developers use em instead of pixels.
+To allow users to resize text , many developers use em instead of pixels.

-1em is equal to the current font size.
+`1em` is equal to the current font size.
 The default text size in browsers is 16px.
 So, the default size of 1em is 16px.

-The size can be calculated from pixels to em using this formula: pixels/16=em
+size can be calculated from pixels to em using this formula: pixels/16=em

 ```css
 h1 {